-“Sony's PlayStation 5 is the next-gen console to buy this generation.”
+“Sony's PlayStation 5 is still the console to buy this generation, especially thanks to its improved redesign.”

 - Speedy hardware